-Athlone Army Memorial at Athlone Castle is the smallest but surely the most poignant of Keith Williams’ three Athlone projects which were jointly commissioned by and constructed for Athlone Town and Westmeath County Councils between 2001 and 2012.
+Athlone Army Memorial at Athlone Castle is the smallest but surely the most poignant of Keith Williams’ three Athlone projects which were jointly commissioned by Athlone Town and Westmeath County Councils between 2001 and 2012.

 Custume Barracks in Athlone is the headquarters of the Irish Army’s Western Brigade, and the memorial is situated at the base of Athlone Castle walls.
-Athlone and its castle have a proud military history dating back some 800 years..
-The castle walls provide a powerful backdrop for the memorial, which was erected in memory of soldiers of the Western Brigade who have died in action on missions abroad.
+Athlone and its castle have a proud military history dating back some 800 years and the castle walls provide a powerful backdrop for the memorial, which was erected in memory of soldiers of the Western Brigade who have died in action on missions abroad.

 The memorial is composed of two distinct parts: